-of 1066.
-The name Immer came from the Angevin
+The ancestors of the Immer family arrived in England following the Norman Conquest of 1066.
+The name Immer came from the Angevin personal name Imbert.

 Immer Settlers in United States in the 18th Century

 - Rosina Immer and Ursula Immer, who emigrated from Baden in 1746 and 1769

 Immer Settlers in United States in the 19th Century

 - Johann Immer immigrated to Philadelphia in 1819

 - Joseph Immer and his family landed in New York in 1852

 - Johannes Immer was naturalized in Illinois in 1854

 - Christian Immer in Illinois in 1858

 - Jacob Immer and Jacob Immer Jr. in Illinois in 1871 and 1880